-- Cell lysis The full complement system leading to membrane damage can cause the destruction of some bacteria by rupture so that the cells release their contents. - Opsomization Activate C3 molecules bend to microorganisms.
-Neutrophils and macrophages have specific binding sites for C3b thus facilitating hegocytosis of the coated organisms. - Inflammatron the movement i.e. chemotasis of phagocytic cells towards the microorganism and the increase in vascular permeability that is seen as a feature of acute inflammation are promoted of the release of small fragments of complement components during the course of activation.
+- Cell lysis The full complement system leading to membrane damage can cause the destruction of some bacteria by rupture so that the cells release their contents. - Opsonization Activated C3 molecules bind to microorganisms and thus facilitating phagocytosis of the coated organisms. - Inflammation the movement i.e. chemotasis of phagocytic cells towards the microorganism and the increase in vascular permeability that is seen as a feature of acute inflammation are promoted to release small fragments of complement components during the course of activation.